 I make artichokes almost every Sunday night.
-They're especially delicious this time of year and their sweet meat tastes even better when dipped into this yogurt sauce.
-I love serving them with steamed or grilled fish so you can dip the fish in the sauce, too.
+They’re especially delicious this time of year and their sweet meat tastes even better when dipped into this yogurt sauce.
+I love serving them with steamed or grilled fish, like this Simple Broiled Salmon so you can dip the fish in the sauce, too.
 The more things to dip, the happier kids will be!

 Artichokes with Lemon Yogurt Sauce

-4. Place large artichokes in the steamer pot stem end up, cover and cook over medium-high heat for 30 minutes or until the leaves peel off the artichoke easily and the base of the artichoke is tender when pierced with a knife.
-Cook the baby artichokes in the same way for 10 minutes or until the stem is easily pierced with a knife.
+- Place artichokes in the steamer pot stem end up, cover and cook over medium-high heat for 30 minutes or until the leaves peel off the artichoke easily and the base of the artichoke is tender when pierced with a knife.